EBISPOT/ols4/README.md

 #### Update Solr indexes

-Before starting Solr, make sure to copy the configuration directory (`solr_config`) from inside `dataload`.
+Before running Solr, make sure to copy the configuration (`solr_config`) from inside `dataload` directory to local, e.g., `<SOLR_DIR>/server/solr/`.
-Start Solr locally and use the generated JSON files to update.
+Then, start Solr locally and use the generated JSON files to update.
 See sample commands below:

     wget \
     --method POST --no-proxy -O - --server-response --content-on-error=on \